 With strict bio-safety measures, including the wearing of masks throughout the travel process, the air travel environment is safe.
 Studies by Harvard, the US Department of Defence and aircraft manufacturers point to the low risk of air travel when wearing a mask.
 And fewer that 100 of the 50 million COVID-19 cases globally have been documented as passenger-to-passenger transmission in flight.
 See press release.

-The World Health Organization (WHO), public health authorities, IATA, airports, manufacturers and other key stakeholders have been collaborating through the International Civil Aviation Organisation (ICAO) to produce guidance on bio-safety measures: the ICAO CART take-off guidance.
+The WHO, public health authorities, IATA, airports, manufacturers and other key stakeholders have been collaborating through ICAO to produce guidance on bio-safety measures: the ICAO CART take-off guidance.
 Using this guidance, IATA has produced a roadmap to implement best practices across all stages of the travel journey from pre-departure to arrival.

 The bio-safety measures include: